DanielMeiborg/entromatica/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 - [ ] When resolving issues, they are referenced in the PR's title (e.g `fix: remove a typo, closes #___, #___`)
-- [ ] I have added a convincing reason for adding this feature, if necessary
+- [ ] I have added a convincing reason for adding this feature
+- [ ] I have added necessary documentation
+- [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate)

 ### Other information